Current Openings

 - Safety: It is the policy of MAC to provide a safe and healthy workplace.
 The ability to perform all tasks in a safe manner and in accordance with company policy is essential.
 All company policies and procedures to be followed.
 It is essential to perform tasks in accordance to MAC safety procedures and ensure MIOSHA guidelines are followed.

-- Document maintenance work as necessary for logging in company database
+- Log all maintenance work in company database.

 - Other tasks as assigned